 Making the decision to live abroad

-Is it the ultimate dream to live in another country; to experience another country from within, to live alongside another people often practicing a different religion, a different set of cultural values and speaking a different language?
+Is it the ultimate dream to live in another country; to experience it from within, to live alongside another people often practising a different religion, a different set of cultural values and speaking a different language?